oegea/adp/README.md

 ### UPDATE CLIENT configuration

 The first step on ADP is to configure the UPDATE CLIENT.
-In this operation, the end user will provide to the UPDATE CLIENT
+In this operation, the end user will provide to the UPDATE CLIENT the URI where the APPLICATION SERVICE.
+Through this URL,

 ### Overall Process Overview